Phnom Penh: Railway

+Scheduled passenger train services between Phnom Penh and Sihanoukville resumed in May 2016 after having been suspended for 14 years.
+After that, many passenger train service continue to resume.
+As of May 2021, there is scheduled train service between Phnom Penh to Krong Pursat, Krong Battambang, Krong Sisophon, and Poipet at the Border to Thailand.

 Highways

 As the capital of Cambodia, a number of national highways connect the city with various parts of the country:

+In 2023, a new expressway linking Phnom Penh with Sihanoukville came into operation.
+The expressway was built by China, which has a major role in infrastructure development in Cambodia through the Belt and Road Initiative.

 Water supply

 Water supply in Phnom Penh has improved dramatically in terms of access, service quality, efficiency, cost recovery and governance between 1993 and 2006.
 The number of customers has increased ninefold, service quality has improved from intermittent to continuous supply, water losses have been cut dramatically and the city's water utility went from being bankrupt to making a modest profit.
 These achievements were recognized through international awards such as the 2006 Ramon Magsaysay Award and the 2010 Stockholm Industry Water Award.
 The city's water utility is the Phnom Penh Water Supply Authority (PPWSA).
 Its main water sources are the Mekong River, the Tonle Sap river and the Tonle Bassac river.